dabeaz/curio/docs/reference.rst

    Return ``True`` if the Semaphore is locked.

+.. attribute:: Semaphore.value

+   A read-only property giving the current value of the semaphore.

+.. attribute:: BoundedSemaphore.bound

+   A read-only property giving the upper bound of a bounded semaphore.

 Like locks, semaphores support the async-with statement.
 A common use of semaphores is to limit the number of tasks performing an operation.
 For example::